 In EYFS, pupils are encouraged to confidently express themselves to music.
 They use a range of instruments to communicate feeling.
 Singing and listening to music and rhyme is an essential part of our early years curriculum.
 Pupils are encouraged and supported to perform a favourite song in groups or as a solo.
 This develops their confidence to perform for an audience.

 In Key Stage 1, pupils explore the basic principles of rhythm, pulse and melody.
-Pupils have the opportunity to compose using a string instrument, the Ukulele.
+Pupils have the opportunity to compose using the Ocarina.

 We celebrate pupil’s enthusiasm for music through the opportunity to take part in annual nativities and end of year performances.
 Children take part in weekly whole-school singing.